pychess/pychess/README.md

 PyChess - a free chess client for Linux/Windows

-The mission of PyChess is to create a free, pleasant, pygtk chess game for the Linux desktop that does everything you require from an advanced chess client.
+The mission of PyChess is to create a free, pleasant, [PyGObject](https://pygobject.readthedocs.io/) based chess game for the Linux desktop that does everything you require from an advanced chess client.

 - Project homepage: http://pychess.org/